-Consistent with Ravenswood’s Guiding Principles, Respect, Courage, Excellence and Compassion, students engage in a wide range of social justice advocacy, action, awareness and fundraising across local, national and international projects.
+Consistent with Ravenswood’s Guiding Principles, Respect, Courage, Excellence, Compassion and Optimism, students engage in a wide range of social justice advocacy, action, awareness and fundraising across local, national and international projects.

 Action to address social justice and learning about social justice issues is integral to the Ravenswood curriculum, for example in the Community

 Action Service component of the International Baccalaureate Diploma.

 Social Justice Student Leaders in all Year Groups are coordinating action to provide Welcome Packs for Syrian refugees and working with Days for Girls to facilitate girls’ equal access to education despite disadvantage.